-Our rationale was that the best way to understand these factors would be to elicit judgments about their presence from na:ive participants.
 Using these measurements, we then tested their moderating role by entering the values into meta-regressions.
-Also through meta-regression, we examined whether a new set of participants could retroactively predict the effects of the demand characteristic manipulations in the Study 1 meta-analysis.
+Also through meta-regression, we examined whether this new set of participants could retroactively predict the effects of the demand characteristic manipulations in the Study 1 meta-analysis.

 Methodology